not-things-modular/not-things-vcv/doc/timeseq/samples/SAMPLE-AND-HOLD.md

 ]
 ```

-This will cause an internal [trigger](../TIMESEQ-SCRIPT.md#triggers) with the corresponding ID to be fired when the external trigger is detected.
+This will cause an internal [trigger](../TIMESEQ-SCRIPT.md#triggers) with the corresponding ID to be fired when an external trigger signal is detected.

 ### Perform the Sampling

-The configured internal triggers can now be used as `start-trigger` of a [lane](../TIMESEQ-SCRIPT-JSON.md#lane) that will perform the sampling of the input voltage.
+The configured internal triggers can now be used in the `start-trigger` property of [lane](../TIMESEQ-SCRIPT-JSON.md#lane)s that will perform the sampling of the input voltage.
 The sine signal sampler would be:

 ```json
 {